Pekgame/zoom-flooder-bot/README.md

-# zoom-flooder-bot
+# Zoom Flooder Bot
-A bot that automatically join a Zoom meeting on browser, This used python and selenium webdriver
+A bot that automatically join a Zoom meeting on browser.
+This used [Python](https://www.python.org) and [Selenium](https://pypi.org/project/selenium) Webdriver.